praveek/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 _satellite.cookie.remove('product');
 ```

 A utility for reading and writing cookies.
 This is an exposed copy of the third-party library js-cookie.
-For more advanced usage, please review the [js-cookie usage documentation](https://forums.adobe.com/external-link.jspa?url=https%3A%2F%2Fwww.npmjs.com%2Fpackage%2Fjs-cookie%23basic-usage).
+For more advanced usage, please review the [js-cookie usage documentation](https://www.npmjs.com/package/js-cookie#basic-usage) (external link).

 ### buildInfo